Featured Posts

 a11 means an element in the first row and first column, a23 means an element in the second row and in the third column and so on.

-In short a matrix can be written as A = [aij]m x n , where aij represent the elements of the matrix, m is the number rows and n is the number of columns.
+In short a matrix can be written as A = [aij]m x n , where aij represent the elements of the matrix, m is the number of rows and n is the number of columns.

 Types of Matrices